rafaelsetragni/awesome_notifications/README.md

 Notification's category is a group of predefined categories that best describes the notification nature and may be used by some systems for ranking, delay or filter the notifications.
 Its recommended to categorize correctly your notifications.

- * NotificationCategory.Alarm: Alarm or timer.
+ * Alarm: Alarm or timer.
- * NotificationCategory.Call: incoming call (voice or video) or similar synchronous communication request
+ * Call: incoming call (voice or video) or similar synchronous communication request
- * NotificationCategory.Email: asynchronous bulk message (email).
+ * Email: asynchronous bulk message (email).
- * NotificationCategory.Error: error in background operation or authentication status.
+ * Error: error in background operation or authentication status.
- * NotificationCategory.Event: calendar event.
+ * Event: calendar event.
- * NotificationCategory.LocalSharing: temporarily sharing location.
+ * LocalSharing: temporarily sharing location.
- * NotificationCategory.Message: incoming direct message (SMS, instant message, etc.).
+ * Message: incoming direct message (SMS, instant message, etc.).
- * NotificationCategory.MissedCall: incoming call (voice or video) or similar synchronous communication request
+ * MissedCall: incoming call (voice or video) or similar synchronous communication request
- * NotificationCategory.Navigation: map turn-by-turn navigation.
+ * Navigation: map turn-by-turn navigation.
- * NotificationCategory.Progress: progress of a long-running background operation.
+ * Progress: progress of a long-running background operation.
- * NotificationCategory.Promo: promotion or advertisement.
+ * Promo: promotion or advertisement.
- * NotificationCategory.Recommendation: a specific, timely recommendation for a single thing.
+ * Recommendation: a specific, timely recommendation for a single thing.
 For example, a news app might want to recommend a news story it believes the user will want to read next.
- * NotificationCategory.Reminder: user-scheduled reminder.
+ * Reminder: user-scheduled reminder.
- * NotificationCategory.Service: indication of running background service.
+ * Service: indication of running background service.
- * NotificationCategory.Social: social network or sharing update.
+ * Social: social network or sharing update.
- * NotificationCategory.Status: ongoing information about device or contextual status.
+ * Status: ongoing information about device or contextual status.
- * NotificationCategory.StopWatch: running stopwatch.
+ * StopWatch: running stopwatch.
- * NotificationCategory.Transport: media transport control for playback.
+ * Transport: media transport control for playback.
- * NotificationCategory.Workout: tracking a user's workout.
+ * Workout: tracking a user's workout.

 ## Flutter Streams